 As operational needs developed, extra consideration and funding were expended to repair/replace with energy efficient options.
 These improvements have included, but are not limited to, installing energy efficient windows, overhead doors, and new HVAC system and insulating maintenance bays.
-There will be a decrease in capital expenditures in FY 06 due to a decrease in budget allocation.
+We anticipate a decrease in capital expenditures in FY 06 due to a decrease in budget allocation.
 Energy efficient upgrades made will decrease FY 06 operating expense if not offset by inflationary increases.

 Several sources, including other DOT's, trucking companies, federal agencies and reference manuals do not track the specific benchmark data we are using.
-A search for more realistic benchmark data to use in future reports is still in progress.
+We are continuing our search for more realistic benchmark data to use in future reports.